Social Justice Australia

 Repetitive Drills to Automate Actions

 Military training involves extensive repetition of physical and tactical drills that make complex actions second nature.
-This training is designed to override natural human hesitancy to kill by making the mechanics of pulling a trigger an automatic response under combat conditions.
+Soldier conditioning is designed to override natural human hesitancy to kill by making the mechanics of pulling a trigger an automatic response under combat conditions.
 These drills, often conducted under stress to simulate battlefield conditions, help soldiers react quickly and efficiently, with minimal conscious thought, thereby increasing survival rates in actual combat scenarios.

 Camaraderie and Peer Pressure